lypso1/group-buy/README.md

 Now you can see your deployed website by going to your dashboard, selecting your project, and copying the URL beneath domains!

-## Conclusion
+## Conclusion:

-That’s it!
+Therefore, Group Buy Smart contracts on the Celo blockchain offer a promising solution to the challenges of traditional group buying methods.
+By leveraging the transparency and security of blockchain technology, these contracts can facilitate trust and efficiency among participants, while also minimizing the need for intermediaries.
+Moreover, the Celo blockchain's focus on accessibility and inclusivity makes it well-suited for group buying applications that aim to reach a diverse range of users.

 Congratulations!
 You are done with the tutorial, in this tutorial have built a dapp using react, hardhat, solidity and the Celo blockchain, pushed your code to Github, and deployed it to Vercel! 🎉